aethershill/quartz/content/Resource/wiki/pkm/Zettelkasten.md

 Zettelkasten is a German word, translating to "note box."

 Zettel is a slip of paper or a note.
 Kasten is box.
-In this case, the box is an organized filing system that keeps like minded [[Notes]] grouped/categorized in one place.
+In this case, the box is an organized filing system that keeps like minded [[Resource/wiki/pkm/Notes]] grouped/categorized in one place.

 ## Structure:
 A Zettelkasten is made up of 3 types of notes: